synthenull/PyArgentis/README.md

 - **Changelog:** [docs/RELEASES.md](docs/RELEASES.md)

 ---

-## Getting help
+## Getting Help

-Open an issue on GitHub with your Python version and the command or GUI steps you used.
-Include log output when reporting a build failure.
+If you encounter an issue, please open a GitHub issue and include the following information:

+* Your Python version
+* The command or GUI steps that caused the issue
+* The complete error message
+* Any relevant error codes or logs

+Providing these details will help us diagnose and resolve the problem more quickly.

+---